jackruss/cando/readme.md

 # Cando

-Is an autorization module that includes a micro router for matching defined routes and providing authorization logic to confirm the user has the right to execute the requested api function.
+Is an authorization module that includes a micro-router for matching defined routes and providing authorization logic to confirm the user has the right to execute the requested api function.